juradohja/ece-ast-06-middlewares/README.md

 ### ECE Paris | Asynchronous Server Technologies

-# Transpilation (Part 1)
+# Storage

-This is part 1 of the third of a series of exercises done in the Asynchronous Server Technologies course at ECE Paris, summer 2019.
-Continuing the development left at [ece-ast-02-dependency-management-express]('https://github.com/juradohja/ece-ast-02-dependency-management-express'), now we apply the use of transpilation to enhance code quality and readability, as well as to accelerate programming.
-This exercise uses TypeScript to transpile `.ts` files to `.js` files.
-To do so, the EJS and now TypeScript files were put into a `/src` folder, a `tsconfig.json` file was added, and the TypeScript module was included in the dependencies.
+This is the fourth of a series of exercises done in the Asynchronous Server Technologies course at ECE Paris, summer 2019.
-This implementation also uses nodemon.

 ## Build